Are you considering an elongated pickleball paddle?

-Pro player Marcin Rozpedski can often be seen using the Blade in major tournaments.
+Pro player Marcin Rozpedski can often be seen using the Blade paddle in major tournaments.

-This elongated paddle measures 16-3/8" x 7-1/2" and has an extra short (4") table tennis style handle that will appeal to players that hold their paddle similar to a ping pong bat- choking up on the handle with one or two fingers resting on the lower part of the backside of the paddle face.
+This elongated Summit C1 paddle measures 16-3/8″ x 7-1/2″ and has an extra short (4″) table tennis style handle that will appeal to players that hold their paddle similar to a ping pong bat- choking up on the handle with one or two fingers resting on the lower part of the backside of the paddle face.

 The 8+ oz weight makes this a power hitters dream which will give you a boost of power on your long drives and the extra pop that many singles pickleball players are searching for.

-The Summit’s polymer core helps absorb shock while the graphite face give a nice balance between touch and power.
+The Summit’s polymer core helps absorb shock while the graphite face gives a nice balance between touch and power.

-This unusual and original shape by ProLite in their new Chrome paddle is a first in the industry, unlike other long and narrow elongated paddles the Chrome has an unorthodox tapered shape which the company claims maximizes the sweet spot in the paddle head and gives it more balance than traditional long shape paddles.
+This unusual and original shape by ProLite in their new Chrome paddle is a first in the industry.
+Unlike other long and narrow elongated paddles, the Chrome has an unorthodox tapered shape which the company claims to have maximized the sweet spot in the paddle head and gives it more balance than traditional long shape paddles.

 In early 2018, the company announced newer light and mid-weight versions of the entire X5 line of paddles to give more options to players looking for the core technology but in a lighter version.
 We wrote a more in-depth explanation of this new paddle line here on our Selkirk page if you want to find out more about them.

-Hopefully this gave you a decent overview of the differences between elongated blade style pickleball paddles vs. traditional shaped paddles along with some top things to consider if you are considering your first long paddle and some of the best picks from top selling brands in the sport.
+Hopefully, this gave you a decent overview of the differences between elongated blade-style pickleball paddles vs. traditionally shaped paddles along with some top things to consider if you are considering your first long paddle and some of the best picks from top-selling brands in the sport.

 3 thoughts on “Best Elongated Pickleball Paddles | Oversized Paddle Reviews”